datanav/docs/training/040_projects_and_infrastructure/020_Beginner.rst

   - when searching for specific DTL functions in the DTL documentation, search by hitting ``Ctrl/Cmd + f`` and type in the specific DTL function you want to look at in the search dropdown.

-  - the `Service Configuration <https://docs.sesam.io/configuration.html>`_ is a good resource to look at when wanting to set up a new pipe and/or system.
+  - the :ref:`configuration` is a good resource to look at when wanting to set up a new pipe and/or system.

 .. seealso::